-Applicants for financial aid are requested to have the results from the Financial Aid Forms in the ABAC Financial Aid Office by June 1, 1986, for Fall Quarter 1986.
+Applicants for financial aid are requested to have the results from the Financial Aid Forms in the ABAC Financial Aid Office by June 1, 1987, for Fall Quarter 1987.
 Applications received after this date will be considered as long as funds are available in the order of the date of completion.
-A student must be enrolled for at least 12 hours to receive full consideration for financial aid.
+Students enrolled less than full time will receive full consideration for financial aid.